 The underwriter focuses on four key areas in their assessment: credit, assets, income, and the home appraisal.
 Let’s take a look at what they consider in each area:

-• Credit: Your credit score is a major factor in the underwriting process.
+- Credit: Your credit score is a major factor in the mortgage approval process.
 A high credit score indicates a strong track record of repaying debt and could increase your chances of getting approved for a mortgage.
 To qualify for a mortgage, you must have a minimum credit score of 620, but to secure the best interest rates, you should aim for a score of 740 or higher.

-• Income: Your lender will want to see evidence of a stable source of income to ensure that you can make your monthly mortgage payments.
-You can verify your income by providing W-2s, bank statements, tax returns, and if self-employed, business tax returns and profit and loss statements.
+- Income: Your lender will want to see evidence of a stable source of income to ensure that you can make your monthly mortgage payments.
+You can verify your income by providing W-2s, recent bank statements, tax returns, and if self-employed, business tax returns and profit and loss statements.

-• Assets: To mitigate the risk of default, your lender will consider all your assets, which can act as collateral.
-Relevant assets include savings, retirement accounts, stocks, and investment properties.
+- Assets: To mitigate the risk of default, your lender will consider all your assets, which can act as collateral.
+Relevant assets include checking and savings accounts, retirement accounts, stocks, and investment properties.
 A substantial number of assets also shows the lender that you have the means to cover your down payment and closing costs.

 5 Steps of the Mortgage Underwriting Process